+The AudioQuest Coffee USB cable is Paul's pick to run between our server and DirectStream DAC when you can't quite step up to Diamond.
 With 10% silver conductors, AudioQuest's patented 72V Dielectric-Bias System (DBS), Carbon-Based Noise-Dissipation System (NDS), and more sophisticated design features, Coffee is a high-performance, high-value choice for world-class stereo systems.

 Solid conductors eliminate strand-interaction distortion and reduce jitter.
 Solid silver-plated conductors are excellent for very high-frequency applications.
 These signals, being such a high frequency, travel almost exclusively on the surface of the conductor.
 As the surface is made of high-purity silver, the performance is very close to that of a solid silver cable, but priced much closer to solid copper cable.
 This is an incredibly cost-effective way of manufacturing very high-quality USB cables.

 While it's easy to accomplish 100% shield coverage, it's far more difficult to prevent captured Radio Frequency Interference (RFI) from modulating the equipment's ground reference.
 That requires AQ's Noise-Dissipation System (NDS).
 Traditional shield systems typically absorb and then drain noise/RF energy to component ground, modulating and distorting the critical "reference" ground plane, which in turn causes a distortion of the signal.
 NDS's alternating layers of metal and carbon-loaded synthetics "shield the shield," absorbing and reflecting most of this noise/RF energy before it reaches the layer attached to ground.